mundis/overlay/README.md

 Adding the overlay
 ------------------
 To add this overlay to your system:
-uncomment the line `# overlay_defs : /etc/layman/overlays`
+uncomment the line
+`# overlay_defs : /etc/layman/overlays` to
-to `overlay_defs : /etc/layman/overlays`
+`overlay_defs : /etc/layman/overlays`
+use
-use `wget -P /etc/layman/overlays/ https://raw.github.com/mundis/overlay/master/mundis.xml`
+`wget -P /etc/layman/overlays/ https://raw.github.com/mundis/overlay/master/mundis.xml`
-and `layman -a mundis`
+`layman -a mundis`

 ##### All ebuilds into the overlay: